msam13/msam13.github.io/index.md

 Explore detailed analyses and insights on various cyber attacks that occurred in 2021 and 2022.

 Read more on the [Blog page](blogs.md).

+## Products

+Developed a complete end-to-end web application for delivering high-fidelity 3D models (3D reconstruction engine based on implicit Neural representation) of house interiors for the real estate industry.

+Get 3D model of your room at <http://3-dready.com/>

 ## Publications